crossplatformkorea/react-native-kakao-login/README.md

     super(props);
     this.state = {
       isKakaoLogging: false,
-      token: 'token has not fetched'
+      token: 'token has not fetched',
     };
   }